vmchale/hgis/README.md

 stack install hgis --flag hgis:-cairo
 ```

-to install with bindings [cairo](https://cairographics.org/) library, which will enable output as PNGs.
+to install with bindings [cairo](https://cairographics.org/) library, which will
+enable outputs as PNGs.

 You can also clone this repository and type `stack build` if you want to start hacking.

-### Usage
+## Usage

-#### Command-line
+### Command-line

 From the command line, type

 ```
-hgis --file FILE.shp --output OUTPUT.svg
+hgis map --output OUTPUT.svg FILE.shp
 ```

 to read a shapefile and write an svg.

 You can use e.g.

 ```
-hgis --file FILE.shp --output OUTPUT.svg --projection bonne
+hgis map --output OUTPUT.svg --projection bonne FILE.shp
 ```

 to force the use of the Bonne projection.

-#### Library
+### Library

-### Documentation
+## Documentation

-#### Haddock
+### Haddock

+Haddock documentation can be accessed through hackage.